thomas-2020/entirex-broker-metrics-exporter/README.md

 * `user`: Use the username to login to EntireX Broker
 * `excludeServerClass`: Exclude metrics of services which has the server class name
 * `formatServiceName`: Format of service name l(ong)=CLASS/SERVICE/SERVER s(hort)=SERVICE
+* `customLabelName4Services`: Set a custom label for services.
+Default is `package`.
+* `mapServiceToLabelValueList`: Map service to label value of custom label, e.g. "service1=labelvalue1,service2=labelvalue2"

+## Extra or Custom Label for Services

+To align services to other metrics, you can set own extra or custom label on services.
+The default label name is `package` defined in `application.properties`.
+E.g. if your service has the name `RPCMAT` and in Integration Server is a package `Material` with an adapter services which use the EntireX service, set the values `RPCMAT=Material` in `mapServiceToLabelValueList`.
+Than all metrics of `RPCMAT` will have the label `package=Material`.

 ## Using Environment Variable